-- To introduce the relevance of this course to the existing technology through demonstrations, case studies, simulations, contributions of scientist, national/international policies with a futuristic vision along with socio-economic impact and issues - This course is extended to deliver the concepts of continuous-time control systems to digital domain where the design and stability aspects are introduced.
+- To introduce the relevance of this course to the existing technology through demonstrations, case studies, simulations, contributions of scientist, national/international policies with a futuristic vision along with socio-economic impact and issues. - To introduce the elements of control system and their modeling using various Techniques. - To introduce methods for analyzing the time response, the frequency response and the stability of systems - To introduce the state variable analysis method.